Canada: Etymology

 From the 16th to the early 18th century, Canada referred to the part of New France that lay along the Saint Lawrence River.
 Following the British conquest of New France, this area was known as the British Province of Quebec from 1763 to 1791.
 In 1791, the area became two British colonies called Upper Canada and Lower Canada.
 These two colonies were collectively referred to as the Canadas until their union as the Province of Canada in 1841.

-Upon Confederation in 1867, Canada was adopted as the legal name for the new country at the London Conference and the word dominion was conferred as the country's title.
-By the 1950s, the term Dominion of Canada was no longer used by the United Kingdom, which considered Canada a "realm of the Commonwealth".
+Upon Confederation in 1867, Canada was adopted as the legal name for the new country at the London Conference and the word dominion was conferred as the country's title, reflecting its status as a self-governing nation within the British Empire.
+Following the London Declaration of 1949, where it was agreed that India could be a full member of the Commonwealth as a republic, not a dominion, the leaders of the Commonwealth countries agreed that the other members of the Commonwealth should not continue to be referred to as dominions.
+In 1951, Prime Minister Louis St. Laurent announced in the Canadian House of Commons that in light of the Statute of Westminster, 1931, and the changes to the Commonwealth, dominion was no longer an accurate term to use to refer to Canada and would no longer be used by the federal government.
+Similarly by 1952, the United Kingdom no longer used the term dominions to refer to Canada or other members of the Commonwealth, instead beginning to use the term a realm of the Commonwealth.

 The Canada Act 1982, which brought the Constitution of Canada fully under Canadian control, referred only to Canada.
 Later that year, the name of the national holiday was changed from Dominion Day to Canada Day.